SUSE/ha-sap-terraform-deployments/doc/monitoring.md

 # Multi-cluster monitoring:

-For enabling multi-cluster in prometheus and our monitoring solution, you need to follow the schema in `/etc/prometheus/prometheus.yaml`.
+For enabling multi-cluster in prometheus and in our monitoring solution, you need to follow the schema in `/etc/prometheus/prometheus.yaml`.

 Each cluster is a different jobname.
 So if you have 2 cluster you will add 2 jobnames. like :